Hosting is not all the same!

 This is another question I get almost daily.
 Choosing the right host is critical to the performance of your website.
 There are a few very important things to consider when selecting a host:

 - Can I call the company for support when needed?
-There are several hosting companies out there that do not allow for calls.
+There are several hosting companies out there that do not allow calls.
 All support is through a ticket system.
 This is way slower to get your issue resolved than being able to talk to someone on the phone.
-I personally wont do business with a company I can’t call.
+I personally won’t do business with a company I can’t call.

-- Up to date systems – Over the past year I have had to move people from one host to another because they systems that the first host was running would not support the most current version of php – the program that many websites are created upon.
+- Up to date systems – Over the past year I have had to move people from one host to another because the systems that the first host was running would not support the most current version of php – the program that many websites are created upon.
 Php 7.0 and above runs much faster and will support current technology.
 Some hosts are limited to php 5.6.

 - SSL Certificates – SSL’s encrypt information leaving your website – this could be from a contact form or from purchasing a product.
 It used to be that only ecommerce websites had to worry about getting an SSL.
 Now the security factor is calculated into your website rankings in a search engine.
 Now every website needs to have an SSL certificate.
 All hosts (to my knowledge) offer SSL’s – some are free, some come with an hosting package, and some are an upgrade.
 Something to consider when choosing a host.

 - What kind of email is offered?
 Some hosts make you use Office 365 to get email.
 This is great if you already use Office 365 (current version of Outlook), but if you are not a Windows user you might not want to change.
 Get a host that will offer email integration into whatever system you are used to using.
+Better yet – separate your email from your hosting account entirely.
+I have mine running through Google.

 - Cpanel vs other: Cpanel is the most used interface with a server.
 Cpanel is the program that allows a non-techy person to be able to set up databases, create email addresses, upload website files, and manage resources for your website.
-There are hosts that do not use cpanel and they will be more difficult fpr the average person to work with.
+There are hosts that do not use cpanel and they will be more difficult for the average person to work with.

 There are many more considerations – these are just a few that apply to everyone.